-BUDGET, DEBT & Currently the Budget department provides a high level service related to capital.
-Services include capital budget preparation, evaluation and monitoring.
+BUDGET, DEBT Currently the Budget department provides a high level service related to capital.
+Services include capital budget preparation, evaluation & GRANTS and monitoring.
 The department oversees the Capital Improvement Plan (CIP) process.
 The department works with City project managers to set and evaluate capital projects budget and expenditures.
+The department manages the Project Accounting module in managers to set and evaluate capital projects budget and expenditures.
 The department manages the Project Accounting module in EDEN.
 The Department also manages the CIP data base which allows a detailed accounting of project prioritization, funding source and budget detail.
 As part of the budget process, budget staff prepares prioritization, reports, and general analysis related to capital and presents information to the City Manager and Council on all city capital projects and capital needs.